Skip to main content

 What prerequisites should students have before entering the program?

 The clinical faculty considers applications to the program on a case-by-case basis.
-However, If you have not had a college level Statistics course, you will be required to take one before entering or during your first semester.
+However, if you have not had a college level Statistics course, you will be required to take one before entering or during your first semester.
 You will need to send in the course syllabi for program director approval, if you are accepted.

 It is strongly encouraged that students have academic coursework in the areas of developmental psychology as prior knowledge should be assumed before entering this graduate program.
 Classes in family studies, human development, research methods and statistics, abnormal psychology, and an introduction to therapy or counseling skills are also preferred.
 Work or volunteer experience in human services (especially therapy-related experience) is highly recommended.